anmabu/beeRapp/README.md

 ## Setup

-Install R (we recommed at least version 4.1.3 or higher).
+Install R (we recommed at least version 4.1.3 or higher, the minumum version  on which all depencencies can be installed without issues that we tested is 4.1.0).

 Start R in your terminal or RStudio and run